DavidBarcenas/DavidBarcenas/README.md

 I am a full stack developer.
 I have more than 5 years of experience working mainly with front end.
 Angular and React have been my daily bread for all this time.

 In my own projects I like to use the new technologies that have come out to keep me updated, practice clean code techniques, design patterns and everything that makes me a better professional.
+- 🇲🇽 I'm from Mexico City.
 - 🔭 I’m currently working on my own projects.
 - 🌱 I’m currently learning about the Python world!
-- 👯 I’m looking to collaborate with people from all over the world.
+- 👯 I seek to collaborate with people who want to share knowledge and learn.

 ## My Tech Stack
 > Tools, languages, and other things that I like to work with.